AGAINST THE GRAIN

 7:00 – 9:00PM

-Against the Grain will feature works by Zofia Kulik, of group KwieKulik, Natalia LL, Jolanta Marcolla, Ewa Partum and Jadwiga Singer as well as contemporary film makers, Zuzanna Janin, Katarzyna Kozyra and Agnieszka Polska.
-A reflective discussion on feminism during socialism and the magic of experimental film will follow with scholars dr. Aniko Imre, dr. Eve Oishi.
+Against the Grain will feature works by Zofia Kulik, of group KwieKulik, Iwona Lemke-Konart, Natalia LL, Jolanta Marcolla, Ewa Partum and Jadwiga Singer as well as contemporary artists, Aneta Grzeszykowska, Katarzyna Kozyra and Agnieszka Polska.
+A reflective discussion on feminism during socialism and the magic of experimental film will follow with scholars dr. Aniko Imre and dr. Eve Oishi.
 The evenning will end with a participatory artwork as a performance, Open Form, Continued, directed by artist Kim Schoen, Lucy Cook and presenting Ania Diakoff.

 THE ABSENT MUSEUM